 What Is A UX Designer?

-UX designers or user experience designers are some of the most important members of your design team.
-These designers play a crucial role in shaping how users interact with your product and design.
+A UX designer or user experience designer is one of the most important members of your design team.
+These designers play a crucial role in shaping how users interact with your product and design by conducting user research and user testing.
 However, people are often confused about the difference between a UX and a UI designer.

 Since these two terms are often interchanges, people are bound to spiral in confusion.
-A UX designer works with a team to ensure that the user has an optimal experience when using your product.
+A UX designer (user experience designer) works with a team to create a user-centered design and ensure that the user has an optimal experience when using your product.
 They work closely with startup founders and other designers.
 Coordination is vital to give users what they want while meeting business goals.

-On the other hand, A UI designer focuses on creating an interactive design to improve user experience.
-UI designers aim to make responsive designs, while UX designers aim to provide good product designs.
+On the other hand, a UI designer focuses on creating an interactive design to improve user experience.
+UI designers (user interface designers) or visual designers aim to make responsive designs, while UX designers aim to provide good product designs, including an excellent human-computer interaction.

 Ultimately, UI occurs when a customer interacts or uses your product.
 UX or user experience is their reaction or emotion from using your product.

 While both designers have their differences, they share the same goal.
-They strive to improve the overall design to satisfy users' experience with the product.
+They strive to improve the overall design, including graphic design to satisfy users’ experience with the product.
 A satisfied customer will most like trust a brand.

 Why Are UX Designers Important To Your Team?

-Finding a UX designer is crucial in building your design team as a startup.
+Finding a UX designer (user experience designer) is crucial in building your design team as a startup.
 A UX designer will ensure that your product has an excellent user interface, which can make or break the success of any startup.
-Since this is an important role, hiring someone who knows how to do their job well is paramount.
+Since this is an important role, hiring someone who knows project management well is paramount.

 A good UX design should meet users’ needs and exceed their expectations.
 UX designs aim to create a positive user experience by providing ease of use and product design utility.
 Customers satisfied with your product are more likely to encourage other people to buy from you.
 This effect gives you a great free marketing opportunity.

 User Experience varies for each customer.
-Because of this, it's vital to hire a UX designer who can understand a customer's needs and create a design that can meet them.
+Because of this, it’s vital to hire a UX designer who can understand a customer’s needs and develop design ideas that can meet them.
 UX design is one part of the puzzle.
 However, this part plays a massive role in the success of your startup.

 How To Write An Effective UX Designer Job Description